OpenSealion/.github/profile/README.md

 ## Frontend

-- [Sealion-Client](https://github.com/opensealion/sealion-client): The frontend material building tool supports building projects, components and ci/cd configuration files.
+- [Sealion-Client](https://github.com/opensealion/sealion-client): The frontend material building tool supports building projects, components and CICD configuration files.
 The project consists of one building tool and four templates.

 ## Backend
 - [Open-AOE](https://github.com/opensealion/open-aoe): A single-prompt-multiple-LLM-responses framework, make the way to simultaneously use different LLMs easier.